4kills/go-zlib/README.md

 ![compression total](https://i.imgur.com/CPjYJQQ.png)

-This chart shows how long it took for the methods of this library (blue) and the standard library (yellow) to compress **all** of the 930 packets (~11.5MB) on different systems in nanoseconds.
+This chart shows how long it took for the methods of this library (blue) and the standard library (yellow) to compress **all** of the 930 packets (~11.5 MB) on different systems in nanoseconds.
 Note that the two rightmost data points were tested on **exactly the same** hardware in a dual-boot setup and that Linux seems to generally perform better than Windows.

 ![compression relative](https://i.imgur.com/dK6i9Ij.png)